Google Chrome App

-A Google Chrome App, or commonly just Chrome App, was a certain type of (non-standardized) web application that ran on the Google Chrome web browser.
-Chrome apps can be obtained from the Chrome Web Store where apps, extensions, and themes can be installed or bought.
-There are two types of apps, hosted and packaged, which have different locations of their executable and are targeted at different use cases.
-Support for Chrome Apps has been removed from Chrome in June 2022, except on ChromeOS where support has been extended until at least January 2025.
+Google Chrome Apps, or commonly just Chrome Apps, are a certain deprecated type of non-standardized web application that ran on the Google Chrome web browser.
+Chrome apps could be obtained from the Chrome Web Store along with various free and paid apps, extensions, and themes.
+The apps came in two varieties: hosted, or server-side, and packaged, or client-side; each format targeting different use cases.
+Support for Chrome Apps in the Chrome Web Store was removed from Chrome in June 2022, except on ChromeOS where support has been extended until August 2028.
+Windows, Linux, and ChromeOS users could add a shortcut of a website as a Chrome app.

+Google recommends migrating from Google Chrome Apps to standards-based Web Applications and Chrome Extensions.

 History

-On August 19, 2016, Google announced that it would begin phasing out Chrome Apps for Windows, Mac and Linux (both packaged and hosted) by the end of 2016, finishing the process in early 2018.
+On August 19, 2016, Google announced that it would begin phasing out Chrome Apps for Windows, MacOS and Linux (both packaged and hosted) by the end of 2016, finishing the process in early 2018.
 The company said that such apps would continue to be supported and maintained on ChromeOS "for the foreseeable future".
 The plan later changed, with Chrome Apps set to last until at least January 2025 for ChromeOS.

-On January 15, 2020, Google announced that Chrome would begin phasing out support for Chrome Apps completely starting in March 2020, with support for consumers until June 2021 and enterprise until June 2022.
+On January 15, 2020, Google announced that Chrome would begin phasing out support for Chrome Apps completely starting in March 2020, with support for consumers until June 2021.
+On October 14, 2021, Google announced that support from Chrome Apps for Enterprise and Education customers using ChromeOS would be extended until at least January 2025.

 Types

 Chrome apps can be hosted or packaged.
-Hosted apps have their background web pages on a remote server and the app acts like a bookmark or shortcut; packaged apps have off-line functionality making use of local storage.
+Hosted apps have their background web pages on a remote server and the app acts like a bookmark or shortcut; packaged apps have offline functionality making use of local storage.